Soneji/awesome-teaching/README.md

 ## Machine Learning

-- [Teachable Machines Official Website](https://teachablemachine.withgoogle.com/) - The official site for google's teachable machines learning model.
+- [Teachable Machines Official Website](https://teachablemachine.withgoogle.com/) - Train a computer to recognize your own images, sounds, & poses.
+A fast, easy way to create machine learning models for your sites, apps, and more – no expertise or coding required.
 - [Teachable Machines Video Intro](https://www.instagram.com/tv/CGn-75ngGbX/?igshid=jpqqnpyf3auc) - A video from @dale_on_ai about teachable machines.

 ## Classroom Resources